Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Discussion

 \section{Discussion}

 Our analysis has showed that the predicted influence of quasiballistic transport on the IV characteristics of HBTs is inconsistent with the experimental observations.
 We now address several mechanisms that we have not included in our analysis.
 First, we have not incorporated the built-in field in the base region due to Ge grading.
 However, as in Ref.~\cite{choi2021electronic}, the only effect of a field term is to modify $M$ and thus change the value of $c_1$, and our conclusions are robust to such changes.
 Second, modern devices may have base doping levels exceeding $10^{19}$ $cm^{-3}$ \cite{Schroter2011,Rucker2017,Ying2018} to minimize base resistance and prevent carrier freeze-out.
 This high level of doping leads to degenerate carrier statistics, while we have assumed non-degenerate statistics.
 However, non-idealities in the IV characteristics are observed at temperatures up to $\sim 80$ K for which the electrons are non-degenerate, and the present analysis thus applies under relevant conditions.
+Further, in degenerate conditions the law of the junction overpredicts the minority carrier density,~\cite{jainRodwell2011} implying that accounting for degenerate statistics would predict a further decreased collector current that again contradicts experiment.
 Lastly, the asymptotic solution is restricted to values of average Knudsen number such that $2\epsilon c_1 < 1$, which limits our analysis to a minimum base width of 40 nm for the chosen scattering rates.
 However, DC non-idealities were reported in devices with base widths on this order,\cite{Davidovic2017, Rucker2017, Ying2018} and again our analysis applies.
 Given these considerations, we conclude that quasiballistic transport is not responsible for non-ideal cryogenic DC characteristics of SiGe HBTs.